lsst/meas_extensions_multiprofit/doc/lsst.meas.extensions.multiprofit/index.rst

 Because these tasks produce patch-based Arrow/Astropy tables, a generic task to consolidate the results into a single multiband tract-based table is also provided.
-It is anticipated that this functionality will be folded into the tasks producing objectTable_tract instances in ``lsst.pipe.tasks.postprocess``.
+It is anticipated that this functionality will be folded into the tasks producing objectTable_tract outputs in ``lsst.pipe.tasks.postprocess``.

 .. toctree linking to topics related to using the module's APIs.